 tcp_timeout

 Format <integer></integer>

 Default 300

-Description Specifies the timeout for idle TCP connections.
+Description Specifies the timeout for idle outbound TCP connections.
 If no communication is received by the server on the connection after the timeout, the server closes the connection.
 There is an exception for connections made to the server on port 15001 (default); timeout events are ignored on the server for such connections established by a client utility or scheduler.
-Responsibility rests with the client to close the connection first (See Large Cluster Considerations for additional information.).
+Responsibility rests with the client to close the connection first.
+See Large Cluster Considerations for additional information.
+Use tcp_incoming_timeout to specify the timeout for idle inbound TCP connections.

 thread_idle_seconds

 Format <integer></integer>

 Default 300

-Description This is the number of seconds a thread can be idle in the thread pool before it is deleted.
+thread_idle_seconds Description This is the number of seconds a thread can be idle in the thread pool before it is deleted.
 If threads should not be deleted, set to -1 .
 Torque will always maintain at least min_threads number of threads, even if all are idle.

 timeout_for_job_delete

 Format <integer> (seconds)</integer>

 Default 120

 Description The specific timeout used when deleting jobs because the node they are executing on is being deleted.